mattjennings/excalibur-router/README.md

 ## Loaders

 Router repurposes Loaders to act as scenes.
-Resources can be loaded using `router.addResource(resources)` and they will be loaded automatically during scene navigation.
+Resources can be queued with `router.addResource(resources)` and they will be loaded automatically during the next scene navigation.

 When loading, the router temporarily navigates to the loading scene and continues to the target once loading has completed.
-Router has a default loading scene, but you can provide your own:
+There is a default loading scene, but you can provide your own:

 ```js
 class LoadingScene extends ex.Scene {